TACC/coe-332-sp24/docs/unit08/jobs_api.rst

 Write a skeleton for a worker in the file ``worker.py``: The worker should:

   1. Import necessary modules, including some from ``jobs.py``
-  2. Pull items (job IDs) off the queue
+  2. Pull items (job IDs) from the queue
   3. When it starts working on a new job, update the job status to 'in progress'
   4. Do work (e.g. sleep for 15 seconds)
   5. When it finishes working on a new job, update the job status to 'complete'